 Ephoros, in his account, makes the Celtic region so excessive in its size that he assigns to the Celtic region most of the areas as far as Gades [Cádiz, Spain], of what we now call Iberia.
 Further, he declares that the people are friendly towards Greeks, and specifies many things about them that do not fit the facts of today.
 The following, also, is a thing peculiar to them, that they endeavour not to grow fat or pot-bellied, and any young man who exceeds the standard measure around the waist is punished.
 So much for the Transalpine Celtic region (Celtica).

-[For Strabo’s subsequent discussion of Britons and Iernians, go to this link]
+[For Strabo’s subsequent discussion of peoples in Britannia, go to this link]